Irish prisoners overseas

 The following 4 conditions must also be met for a prisoner to be eligible to apply for a transfer:

 - The sentence must be final.
 A prisoner cannot apply for transfer before they face trial or until after all appeals have been heard.

 - There must be at least 6 months left to serve on the sentence.

-- The crime that the prisoner is convicted of must also be a crime in his or her home country.
+- The crime that the prisoner is convicted of must also be a crime in their home country.

-Alternatively, the prisoner can communicate this directly to the Minister for Justice and Equality (94 St. Stephen’s Green, Dublin 2, Ireland).
+Alternatively, the prisoner can communicate this wish directly to the Minister for Justice.
 However, it is likely that this will add a number of weeks to the process.

-Since 2007, Irish prisoners have been exempt from compulsory deportation from the United Kingdom upon completion of their sentence, save in exceptional circumstances.
+Irish prisoners are, with limited exceptions, exempt from compulsory deportation from the United Kingdom upon completion of their sentence.

 Entitlement to social welfare

 Irish Council for Prisoners Overseas

-The Irish Council for Prisoners Overseas (ICPO) is a charitable organisation, established by the Irish Catholic Bishops’ Conference in 1985.
-It works on behalf of Irish prisoners overseas to provide information and support to these prisoners and their families.
+The Irish Council for Prisoners Overseas (ICPO) is a charitable organisation that works to provide information and support to Irish people imprisoned overseas and their families.